 Moreover, businesses that are truly Future Fluent also envision the potential behaviors of their competitors, doing future-forward contingency planning that addresses multiple trajectories for a category.
 You’ll ultimately act on some, but simply “practice” for others.

-Some have penned books and manuscripts that eerily predict the global pandemic that is playing out right now, but it isn’t accurate prognostication that creates Future Fluency.
-The real skill is readiness for what life looks like—how people feel and function, how businesses operate—in this touchless world gripped by the coronavirus.
+Some have penned books and manuscripts that eerily predicted the global pandemic and suggested that we were on the precipice of a resurgence of civil unrest.
+But it isn’t accurate prognostication that creates Future Fluency.
+The real skill is readiness for what life looks like—how people feel and function, how businesses operate and respond—in this touchless world gripped by the coronavirus, but also breaking free of confining systems of the past.
 Those who can flex their anticipation muscle already have a competitive advantage, able to not just embrace the future, but see themselves in it.

 This kind of internalization and translation is what helps all of us—brands included—graduate from mere awareness of trends to powerful, decisive action on them.

 It’s an unprecedented time in so many regards, but if the trends tell us anything, it’s that we move in cycles that ground us and remind us of the strategies we’ve taken before.
 But the rhyme reminds us that it’s not an exact repeat—that we need to examine other options.
 Other scenarios, other strategies, other implications.
-And when you do all of this, you’ll be more prepared to anticipate the future, navigate the obstacles and come out on the other side of change—no matter which future unfolds.
+And when you do this, you’ll be more prepared to anticipate the future, navigate the obstacles, seize the opportunities and come out on the other side of change—no matter which future unfolds.